 We are on the precipice of immense uncertainty.
-The incoming Trump administration has made it clear through the Project 2025 agenda that their focus will be weakening civil rights protections.
+The Trump administration has made it clear through the Project 2025 agenda and executive action that their focus is weakening civil rights protections.

-For 85 years, the Legal Defense Fund has worked tirelessly to defend and advance the full dignity and citizenship of Black people in America.
+For 85 years, the Legal Defense Fund has worked tirelessly to defend the humanity and advance the rights of Black people in America.
 We were built to meet this moment with the same force, tenacity that has driven our relentless fight for justice, equality, and full citizenship for Black people.

 Our litigation, research, organizing, and policy teams are steeped in the information and methods that will protect the civil rights of Black Americans and all Americans.